amanahuja/amanahuja.github.io/content/portfolio/globalhealth.md

 ---
-title: "Data product strategy and support for Global.health"
+title: "Global.health"
-subtitle: ""
+subtitle: "Aligning product development with strategic objectives."
 excerpt: >
   Fenris worked with the Global.health leadership team to help align product development with long-term strategic objectives and to deliver value for the sector.
 date: 2022-01-01